Hypoglycemia is a condition where the blood level of glucose drops to below normal.

 Among most individuals with type 1 diabetes, the response of the hormone glucagon to low blood sugar is impaired.
-When these individuals use insulin to lower blood sugar levels, the absence of a normal glucagon response means the low blood sugar is not corrected, raising the risk of hypoglycemia.
+When these individuals use insulin to lower blood sugar levels, the absence of a normal glucagon response means the will prevent the blood sugar levels from being corrected, thus raising the risk of hypoglycemia.

 Some experts suggest that animals such as dogs can help detect hypoglycemia in patients.
 Researchers say that owing to their acute sense of smell, dogs may be able to detect changes in the composition of their owner’s sweat that occur when they are becoming hypoglycemic.
 Another theory is that visual cues such as the owner looking disorientated or trembling may alert the dog.

-Diabetes Forecast featured an article about medical assistance dogs that are trained to recognise hypoglycemic episodes and alert their owner.
-The dogs are trained at a center in California which places such dogs with people who have type 1 diabetes.
-The dogs are trained to sense when a dangerous fall in the blood glucose is about to occur, allowing the owner to work together with the dog to prevent a hypoglycemic episode altogether.
+In March 2008, a consumer magazine published by the American Diabetes Association called Diabetes Forecast featured an article about medical assistance dogs that were trained to recognize hypoglycemic episodes and alert their owner.
+The dogs were trained at a center in California which places such dogs with people who have type 1 diabetes.
+The dogs are then trained to sense when a dangerous fall in the individual's blood glucose levels is about to occur, allowing the owner to work together with the dog to prevent a hypoglycemic episode altogether.

-At one such center called “Dogs4Diabetes,” dogs are trained to become diabetic alert dogs, dogs that have been trained to sense and respond to identifiable changes in blood chemistry that take place when their owner’s blood glucose level suddenly drops.
+At one such center called “Dogs4Diabetes,” dogs are trained to become diabetic alert dogs and have been trained to sense and respond to identifiable changes in the blood chemistry that take place when their owner’s blood glucose level suddenly drops.
 This alerts the owner that they need to treat their hypoglycemia before they start to become symptomatic.

 In order to train the dog, the animal is presented with various scents, one of which is the scent obtained from a diabetic person while they were experiencing a hypoglycemic episode.
 The dog is then taught to find and pick out the hypoglycemic scent.
-As the dog learns to recognize that scent, it is trained to respond to its owner in certain ways such as sitting and staring at the person, jumping on them or touching them with their nose.
+As the dog learns to recognize that scent, it is trained to respond to its owner in certain ways, such as sitting and staring at the person, jumping on them, or touching them with their nose.

-A rapid fall in blood glucose produces unique chemical elements that the dog can pick up on a person’s breath or skin.
+A rapid fall in blood glucose levels produces unique chemical elements that the dog can identify in a person’s breath or skin.
 Evidence suggests that these changes in a diabetic’s chemistry derived from sweat or breath occur 15 to 30 minutes before there is a measurable change in the blood sugar level that can be detected by a glucose monitor.
 The dog can therefore be trained to respond to the changes in sweat and breath and alert their owner before they experience any symptoms of hypoglycemia.